TomByrne/unreal-render-pipeline/README.md

 - **end_frame** - Set the last frame to export (zero based).

 ## Text file tokens
-The `cmd` and `render_settings` filesare all the information provided to UE to do the render, so they must contain swappable tokens to allow the project/scene/sequence values to be sent through.
+The `cmd` and `render_settings` files are all the information provided to UE to do the render, so they must contain swappable tokens to allow the dynamic values to be sent through.

-Tokens are in double moustache syntax:
+Tokens are in double moustache syntax.

 - **{{project}}** - Absolute path to project's `.uproject` file.
 - **{{scene}}** - Relative path to the scene asset within the Content folder.